Q: What are Medigap plans and how do they work?

 A: Medigap plans are Medicare supplement insurance plans, and are sold by private insurance companies that agree to abide by federal Medicare guidelines.
 A Medicare enrollee cannot purchase a Medigap policy unless he or she also has Medicare Part A and Part B, and Medigap policies only cover one person — there are no joint policies, so a married couple will need two policies, one for each spouse.
 Medigap plans cannot be used in conjunction with Medicare Advantage.

 Although Medigap plans are issued by private insurance carriers, the policies are standardized.
-As of 2019, in most states, there are up to ten different Medigap plans: A, B, C, D, F, G, K, L, M, and N (not all plans are available in all areas).
-These plans are standardized, so a Plan F in Colorado provides the same coverage as a Plan F in California — although the insurers that offer the plans will be different, and the pricing will be different.
+As of 2019, in all but three states, there are up to ten different Medigap plans: A, B, C, D, F, G, K, L, M, and N (not all plans are available in all areas).
+These plans are standardized, so a Plan G in Colorado provides the same coverage as a Plan G in California — although the insurers that offer the plans will be different, and the pricing will be different.

 However, there are three states where Medigap plans are standardized differently: